-Please watch all the lectures and films as directed in each module's STEPS but you may do so according to times of day or on days that meet your schedule best as long as you complete each module and its connections assignment before or by the posted due date for the module assignment.
-These dates are shown in this syllabus and posted on the main table of contents page for the course in Canvas next to each week's module.
+Please watch all the lectures and films as directed in each module's STEPS but you may do so according to times of day or on days that meet your schedule best as long as you complete each module and its assignment(s) before or by the posted due date for the module assignment.
+These dates are shown in this syllabus and posted on the main Table of Contents page for the course in Canvas next to each week's module.
 In addition, you can pause, start and stop the lectures anytime, replay them as many times as you wish, etc. You can stand or exercise while you listen or watch them, or sit at your home or school computer to view them.
 All of these choices help with the main goal of allowing more time for actual focused watching, listening, non-stressed note taking, more in-depth thinking and writing.
 The time factor is in your hands as long as components and assignments of the course are completed by the specified dates/times (indicated in this syllabus and on Canvas for each module).
-I think you will enjoy the freedom of this distance education format but be aware that with the freedom comes responsibility and expectation of going through the material in its entirety and in a timely manner.
-Again, please be 100% sure to read and watch all module materials and to do so in a timely manner in order to maximize your potential for success in the course.
+I think you will enjoy the freedom of this distance education format but be aware that with this freedom comes responsibility and expectation of going through the material in its entirety and in a timely manner.
+Again, please be 100% sure to read and watch all textbook and module materials and to do so in a timely manner in order to maximize your potential for success in the course.
 This will be a core expectation.

-7. Course Content Outline and Assignments: The schedule on page 8 displays the exact time allocated on the identified course content.
-Exact layout of content is seen in each week's learning module that you will follow from top to bottom of the items which include readings, video(s) to watch, website(s) to visit, and written assignment(s).
-The module STEPS consists of what to do, where to access it, and what to submit.
+7. Course Content Outline and Assignments: The schedule on page 9 displays the exact time allocated on the identified course content.
+Exact layout of content is seen in each week's learning module that you will follow step by step.
+The module STEPS consist of what to do, where to access it, and what to submit or do.
 These are laid out on each module in a very clear step by step manner.
-All active links in each learning module to readings or videos you are to access will be noted with a bullet except when they are obviously a URL.
+All active links in each learning module to readings or videos you are to access will be noted with a bullet (007) except when they are obviously a URL.
 Please follow each module's STEPS exactly.

-The Course Content Outline contains Module Schedule with all assignments, point worth and due dates) and is presented on page 8 in order so that the material is all neatly on one page for easier reference.
+The Course Content Outline contains Module Schedule with all assignments, point worth and due dates) and is presented on page 9 in order so that the material is all neatly on one page for easier reference.
 These modules and start and due dates are also on CANVAS on the TABLE of CONTENTS PAGE.
-Assignments submitted on Canvas are due by 11:59pm (C.T.) on Tuesday evenings shown in schedule on next page.
-For TECH HELP page, click this brown link located in Canvas on the Table of Contents page (near the base) and even more technical help can be reached by emailing Ircdist@auburn.edu and CC me as well.
+Assignments submitted on Canvas are due by 11:59pm (C.T.) on Wednesday evenings shown in the schedule on the next page.
+For TECH HELP page, click this brown link located in Canvas on the Table of Contents page (near the top) and even more technical help can be reached by emailing lrcdist@auburn.edu and CC me as well.